Kristina01111000/Drws_site/README.md

 - think of how to switch emails to be about the app
-- finish off the emails, try to do the first email as well
 - put digital copy of his book in the store
-- - does he want to link the tiktok on the site? maybe in the same widget as the youtube link?
 - what is the email he made for the email chain?

 - finalize emails?